-See Alarm Settings for field descriptions.
+See Alarm Settings on page 306 for field descriptions.

 Alarm Settings

 Analog and Temperature input models support an Alarm mechanism in which you can specify up to five severity levels of alarm triggers and clear levels; the alarm triggers/clear levels can activate in either increasing or decreasing severity levels.